 2G to 4G Mobile Networks

-Course Code: MB1404 Course Overview This 2G to 4G Mobile Networks training course aims to provide a technical overview of the main cellular technologies (2G GSM, GPRS, 3G UMTS and 4G LTE) in one package.
-It is ideally suited for technical staff who require a good understanding of these technologies but who don’t need to invest the time required to learn each of them separately.
+Course Code: MB1404 Course Overview This 2G to 4G Mobile Networks training course offered by Wray Castle provides a comprehensive technical overview of key cellular technologies, including 2G GSM, GPRS, 3G UMTS, and 4G LTE, all in one convenient package.
+Designed for technical professionals who need a solid understanding of these technologies without the need to delve into each one separately, this course is ideal for engineers, technical sales representatives, technical managers, and other staff members looking to gain a broad understanding of modern mobile technologies.Participants in this course do not need any specific prerequisites other than the ability to grasp technical information, making it accessible to a wide range of individuals interested in expanding their knowledge of mobile networks.
+The curriculum covers essential topics such as PSTN overview, SS7 signaling basics, call control signaling, GSM CS domain interfaces and protocols, UMTS architecture, LTE, and more.
+By the end of the training, attendees will have a solid foundation in 2G to 4G mobile networks, enabling them to better navigate the complexities of modern cellular technologies in their professional roles.
 Who Would Benefit This course is suitable for engineering, technical sales, technical management and other staff who require a general technical overview of modern mobile technologies but who do not need to invest the time necessary to learn about each technology in depth.
 Prerequisites This is a technical foundation course.
 Candidates do not need any specific prerequisites other than the ability to grasp technical information.
 Course Contents PSTN Overview SS7 Signalling Basics Call Control Signalling, ISUP and SCCP 2G Circuit Switched Domain GSM CS Domain Interfaces and Protocols CAMEL GPRS UMTS Architecture Overview UMTS Air Interface UMTS Circuit Switched Core – Protocols and Procedures UMTS Packet Switched Core – Protocols and Procedures LTE

 POA: Private Course